LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU vs. Miami (FL) Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Sunday's game that pits the LSU Lady Tigers (31-2) versus the Miami Hurricanes (22-12) at Bon Secours Wellness Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 75-62 in favor of LSU, who is heavily favored by our model.
-Tipoff is at 7:00 PM ET on March 26.
+Sunday's contest at Bon Secours Wellness Arena has the LSU Lady Tigers (31-2) taking on the Miami Hurricanes (22-12) at 7:00 PM ET (on March 26).
+Our computer prediction projects a one-sided 75-62 win as our model heavily favors LSU.

-The Lady Tigers head into this matchup following a 66-63 win over Utah on Friday.
+In their last matchup on Friday, the Lady Tigers claimed a 66-63 win over Utah.

 LSU vs. Miami (FL) Game Info